The Palm Sunday Entry of Isa al Masih into Jerusalem began his final week. Surah Al-Anbya (Surah 21 – The Prophets) tells us that:

 Surah An-Nur (Surah 24 – The Light) gives a parable of ‘Light’.
 It states:

-This parable refers back to the First Day of Creation (The Qur’an and Taurat tell us that Allah created everything in six days) when Allah created Light.
+This parable refers back to the First Day of Creation when Allah created Light.
 The Taurat states:

 The Prophet Isa al Masih PBUH had just entered Jerusalem mounted on a donkey as the prophet Zechariah PBUH had prophesied 500 years earlier, doing so on the exact day that the prophet Daniel PBUH had prophesied 550 years earlier.
 The Jews had been arriving from many countries for the upcoming Passover festival so Jerusalem was crowded with Jewish pilgrims (like Mecca at the time of Hajj).
 Therefore the arrival of the prophet had caused a stir among the Jews.
 But it was not only the Jews who noticed the arrival of Isa al Masih.
 The Injil records what happened right after he entered Jerusalem.

-In our day, with polytheism and idolatry rejected by much of the world, we can easily forget how different this was in the time of this Prophet.
-In fact, in the day of Ibrahim PBUH, almost everyone apart from that prophet were polytheists.
-In the time of the Prophet Musa PBUH, all the other nations worshiped idols, with the Pharaoh himself claiming to be one of the gods.
+We can easily forget how different this was in the time of this Prophet.
+In fact, in the time of Ibrahim PBUH, almost everyone apart from that prophet was a polytheist.
+In the time of the Prophet Musa PBUH, all the other nations worshipped idols, with the Pharaoh himself claiming to be one of the gods.
 The Israelites were a little island of monotheism in the ocean of idol worship of all the surrounding nations.
 But the prophet Isaiah PBUH (750 BCE) had been permitted to see into the future and he foresaw a change for all these nations.
 He had written:

 hear this, you distant nations: